 Aluminium mounting is widely popular due to the archival quality of the material.
 Although considerably heavier and slightly less rigid than Dibond®, Aluminium has the advantage of a clean silver edge which many find attractive.
 Turn around time: Ten working days from print time.
 Sizes up to 40’’ x 30’’ with wooden battens / 120’’ x 80’’ with aluminium sub-frame.

 We offer an extensive range of picture frame mouldings to suit all types of artwork.
 From classic matt blacks and whites with clean-cut ‘box’ profiles to a wide range of natural wood mouldings.
 Our wood mouldings include walnut, ash, oak, maple, and tulip, which is a perfect wood type for creating a stained or painted finish to suit both artwork and décor.
 The choice of moulding can be discussed with our skilled and experienced advisors.
 The frame is there to gently enhance the item to be framed, and we have a selection that will suit all styles and mediums.

 Classic picture frames are available in a wide variety of mouldings from natural woods which are perfect for warm tone prints, to hand stained or satin finishes for a more contemporary feel.
 When framing with or without a window mount, the classic frame is perfect for showing off strong photographic prints.
-Framing options are available in 15mm and 25mm across + more
+To discuss your framing options and sizes please visit + more

 Box frames have a fillet which creates a space between the print and the glazing, so there is no contact with the glass.
 Using Waterwhite float glass, your print is mounted first to Foamboard or a similar substrate before being set into a box moulding with a fillet spacer.
 The fillet keeps the glass and print separate, so the whole + more